dieterich-lab/scimodom/README.md

 pip --verbose install -e '.[dev,tests,docs]' 2>&1 | tee install.log
 ```

 **Note:** The package depends on [mysqlclient](https://pypi.org/project/mysqlclient/).
-You may have to install MySQL development headers and libraries before.
-You also need a working installation of [Bedtools](https://bedtools.readthedocs.io/en/latest/), _e.g._ [pre-compiled binaries](https://bedtools.readthedocs.io/en/latest/content/installation.html#downloading-a-pre-compiled-binary).
+You may have to install MySQL development headers and libraries!

 Set up your environment configuration in _server/.env_: